Life-Letters/mocha-factory-example/README.md

 [Enzyme api docs](http://airbnb.io/enzyme/docs/api/index.html)

-We also use react-mock-store which apparently helps u test witha mock store:
+We also use react-mock-store if you want to mock a store:
 [react-mock-store](http://arnaudbenard.com/redux-mock-store/)

 Files to look at :